kumalg/testownik-uwp/README.md

 ## Installation

-You can download this app directly from [Microsoft Store](https://www.microsoft.com/store/apps/9N429ZCS67D9)
+You can download and install this app directly from [Microsoft Store](https://www.microsoft.com/store/apps/9N429ZCS67D9)

 ## Screenshots